jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/_distributetoreservedtokensplitsof.md

     // Get a reference to the split being iterated on.
     JBSplit memory _split = _splits[_i];
     ```
 5. Get a reference to the amount of tokens to distribute to the current split.
-This amount is the total amount multiplied by the percentage of the split, which is a number out of 10000000.
+This amount is the total amount multiplied by the percentage of the split, which is a number out of the max value.

     ```solidity
-    // The amount to send towards the split.
-JBSplit percents are out of 10000000. uint256 _tokenCount = PRBMath.mulDiv(_amount, _split.percent, 10000000);
+    // The amount to send towards the split. uint256 _tokenCount = PRBMath.mulDiv(
+      _amount,
+      _split.percent,
+      JBConstants.SPLITS_TOTAL_PERCENT
+    );
     ```

     _Libraries used:_